R. S. Thomas: Works

-Almost all of Thomas's work concerns the Welsh landscape and the Welsh people, themes with both political and spiritual subtext.
+Much of Thomas's work concerns the Welsh landscape and the Welsh people, themes with both political and spiritual subtext.
 His views on the position of the Welsh people, as a conquered people are never far below the surface.
 As a cleric, his religious views are also present in his works.
 His earlier works focus on the personal stories of his parishioners, the farm labourers and working men and their wives, challenging the cosy view of the traditional pastoral poem with harsh and vivid descriptions of rural lives.
 The beauty of the landscape, although ever-present, is never suggested as a compensation for the low pay or monotonous conditions of farm work.
 This direct view of "country life" comes as a challenge to many English writers writing on similar subjects and challenging the more pastoral works of contemporary poets such as Dylan Thomas.

 Thomas's later works were of a more metaphysical nature, more experimental in their style and focusing more overtly on his spirituality.
 Laboratories of the Spirit (1975) gives, in its title, a hint at this development and also reveals Thomas's increasing experiments with scientific metaphor.
 He described this shift as an investigation into the "adult geometry of the mind".
 Fearing that poetry was becoming a dying art, inaccessible to those who most needed it, "he attempted to make spiritually minded poems relevant within, and relevant to, a science-minded, post-industrial world," to represent that world both in form and in content even as he rejected its machinations.

 Despite his nationalism Thomas could be hard on his fellow countrymen.
 Often his works read more as a criticism of Welshness than a celebration.
 He said there is a "lack of love for human beings" in his poetry.
 Other critics have been less harsh.
 Al Alvarez said, "He was wonderful, very pure, very bitter, but the bitterness was beautifully and very sparely rendered.
 He was completely authoritative, a very, very fine poet, completely off on his own, out of the loop but a real individual.
 It's not about being a major or minor poet.
 It's about getting a work absolutely right by your own standards and he did that wonderfully well."

 Thomas's final works commonly sold 20,000 copies in Britain alone.
+M. Wynn Thomas said: "He was the Aleksandr Solzhenitsyn of Wales because he was such a troubler of the Welsh conscience.
+He was one of the major English language and European poets of the 20th century."